weipin/Celery-MixPanel-Tutorial/README.md

 Notes:

 - The worker process is started using the celery worker manage command for convenience.
 To run the worker as a daemon, please see the section "Running worker as daemon" below.
-- We specifies Eventlet as the execution pool implementation (`--pool=eventlet`).
-In the cases that networking is the only thing a task do, Eventlet can be used to efficiently spawn hundreds of green threads.
+- We specify Eventlet as the execution pool implementation (`--pool=eventlet`).
+In the cases that networking is the only work a task do, Eventlet can be used to efficiently spawn hundreds of green threads.
-- We specifies the number of concurrent worker as 100 (`--concurrency=100`).
+- We specify the number of concurrent worker as 100 (`--concurrency=100`).
 - `celery` will find the default config file `celeryconfig.py` and then the task in `tasks.py`.